9 Best perps DEX for beginners in 2026: Low fees, no KYC

 Cons

-❌ Synthetic model takes a moment to understand.
+❌ The synthetic model takes a moment to understand.

 ❌ Base block times (~2 seconds) aren't built for ultra-fast scalping.

 Pacifica is the underdog story.
-Founded in January 2025 and live on mainnet by June, it raced past Jupiter to become the number-one perp DEX on Solana by daily volume in just a few months.
-By January 2026, it had crossed $100 billion in cumulative volume.
+Founded in January 2025 and live on the Solana mainnet since June 2025, it raced past Jupiter to become the number-one perp DEX on Solana by daily volume in just a few months, crossing $100 billion in cumulative volume by January 2026.

 The team turns heads.
 It's led by former FTX COO Constance Wang, alongside people from Binance, Coinbase, Jane Street, OpenAI, and DeepMind.
 The FTX link is worth knowing, so we mention it plainly*.